We are Team Apollo!

 Launching our potential, making a huge leap in our learning journey - TEAM APOLLO!

-- Mrs Potts will work every Monday and Tuesday and Miss Trotter will work every Thursday and Friday - we will work alternate Wednesdays.
+- Mrs Potts will work every Monday and Tuesday and Mr Biggs will work every Thursday and Friday - we will work alternate Wednesdays.

-- We are very lucky to have Mrs Taylor working with us every Monday, Tuesday and Thursday morning and we MAY have a special guest every Wednesday morning!
+- We are very lucky to have Mrs Taylor working with us every Monday, Tuesday and Thursday morning.

-Homework will continue to be set EVERY WEDNESDAY, to be returned (online) by the following Tuesday by 5pm please.
+Homework will continue to be set EVERY WEDNESDAY on SeeSaw, to be returned (online) by the following Tuesday by 5pm please.
 It will then be marked by Wednesday morning before more is set that evening.
 This way, the children have a week (including a weekend) to complete all learning and will have the opportunity to speak to me about any queries.

 Please continue to access TTRS and Read Theory - if possible at least 2-3 times per week, this really does help to further embed the learning taking place in class.